 GFS model 500mb winds forecast for March 18

-As with past years, I'll attempt to illustrate my optimism (or lack thereof) for upcoming chase prospects in the Great Plains region.
-The following table charts the probability of a Great Plains chase expedition happening for several indicated date ranges in the near future:
+As with past years, I'll attempt to illustrate my optimism (or lack thereof) for upcoming storm prospects in the Great Plains region.
+The following table charts the probability of a Great Plains storm photography expedition happening for several indicated date ranges in the near future: